Željko Mejakić: Indictment, surrender and transfer of case to Bosnia and Herzegovina

-At this point Mejakić was still at large, but Gruban surrendered to the authorities of Serbia and Montenegro on 2 May 2002, and Knežević surrendered to the authorities of Bosnia and Herzegovina on 18 May 2002.
-They were both then transferred to the custody of the ICTY.
-In September 2002, the original indictment was joined to another case regarding the Keraterm camp.
-The consolidated indictment added Predrag Banović and Dušan Fuštar as co-accused, both of whom were on the original 1995 indictment and already in ICTY custody.
-On 21 November 2002 a consolidated indictment filed on 5 July 2002 became the operative ICTY indictment against the five co-accused.
+At this point Mejakić was still at large, but Gruban surrendered to the authorities of Serbia and Montenegro on 2 May 2002, and was transferred into the custody of the ICTY on the same day.
+Knežević surrendered to the authorities of Bosnia and Herzegovina on 18 May 2002, and was transferred into the custody of the ICTY on the following day.
+In September 2002, the remaining three accused on the original Omarska indictment Case Number IT-95-4 (Gruban, Mejakić and Knežević) were joined to those accused in the new Keraterm indictment Case Number IT-95-8/1 (Knežević, Banović and Fuštar) and a new consolidated case was created against Case Number IT-02-65.
+On 21 November 2002 this consolidated indictment became the operative ICTY indictment against the five co-accused.
 In June 2003, Banović came to a plea agreement with the prosecution and was withdrawn from the operative indictment and dealt with separately.
-On 1 July 2003, Mejakić surrendered to the authorities of Serbia and Montenegro and was transferred into ICTY custody on 4 July.
+On 1 July 2003, Mejakić surrendered to the authorities of Serbia and Montenegro, and was transferred into ICTY custody on 4 July.
 He made his first appearance before the court on 7 July 2003 when he entered pleas of not guilty to all charges against him.

-The operative indictment comprised the following counts against Mejakić:
+The operative indictment comprised the following counts against Mejakić on the basis of individual responsibility under Article 7(1) and command responsibility under Article 7(3) of the ICTY statute: